 Latimer Print Competitions

 Latimer Print Competitions help photographers at all skill levels improve their craft.
-This year Boston Camera Club still has three print competitions scheduled with different than usual rules.
+This year Boston Camera Club still has five print competitions scheduled with different than usual rules.
 The most important changes for this season are highlighted below.

 Rules and guidelines for each specific category will be included in the email announcement.

-2. All images must be mounted on a backing, with no front mat.
+2. All images must be mounted on a backing, with an optional front mat.

-5. Images must be sent via US mail or other delivery service to the judge.
-Judge's address will be provided.
-Prints will not be returned.
+5. Images must be sent via US mail or dropped off at the address provided in emails.

 Most judges start the evening with a presentation of their work and discussion.
-This season only the judge is going to award scores, member voting is postponed until better times.
+This season only the judge is going to award scores, member voting is postponed until we decide to meet in-person.
 Our judges have many styles, interests, and backgrounds, offering members the opportunity to have their work evaluated from a range of perspectives over the course of the year.
 After the critiques, winners are announced.
-Cumulative point totals for the year determine Print Photographer of the Year Awards that are presented at the June Annual Meeting.

 The Competition is named in honor of Club benefactor Horace Latimer (1860-1931) who provided a bequest to the Club in 1931.
 An accomplished photographer and printmaker, Mr. Latimer was a world traveler and advanced amateur photographer.
 The Club has a number of his original prints in its archives.